math280h/loghandler/README.md

 All endpoints accept a few global settings.
 They are shown below.

 `log_level`: For the output it's applied to, this will overrule the global configuration level

+`report_error`: If an output fails to send a message, this error will be reported to the other outputs, by default this is True.
+(It's not recommended to turn this off.)

+`retry_after`: Defines how long an output should wait before retrying, by default this is 15s (Defined in seconds)

 ### STDOUT